awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

    + Under **Tunnel Options**, you can optionally specify the following information for each tunnel:
      + A size /30 CIDR block from the `169.254.0.0/16` range for the inside tunnel IP addresses\.
      + The IKE pre\-shared key \(PSK\)\.
 The following versions are supported: IKEv1 or IKEv2\.
+     + Advanced tunnel information, which includes the encryption algorithms for phases 1 and 2 of the IKE negotiations, the integrity algorithms for phases 1 and 2 of the IKE negotiations, the Diffie\-Hellman groups for phases 1 and 2 of the IKE negotiations, the IKE version, the phase 1 and 2 lifetimes, the rekey margin time, the rekey fuzz, the replay window size, and the dead peer detection interval\.

      For more information about these options, see [Site\-to\-Site VPN Tunnel Options for Your Site\-to\-Site VPN Connection](VPNTunnels.md)\.